Budget Dumpster presents The Fill Logo

 After completing each cut, sand each piece to remove any splinters and rough edges.

-Pro Tip: “Use a sander to buff out cut edges and remove splinters.
+“Use a sander to buff out cut edges and remove splinters.
 The amount of effort you expend here is a question of how smooth you want your table to be.
 At the very least, you definitely want the end splinters sanded so you’re not injuring people as they sit at your table.”

-Dunn DIY
+Dunn Lumber

 Step 2: Construct the Tabletop